-The Family drawing, devised by Corman in 1967 for children and adolescents, aims to investigate the relationships that the subject has established with other members of the family group, as well as the problems he has with the group as a whole and/or certain persons in particular.
-This study is based specifically on the interpretation of the FD provided by Tambelli, Zavattini and Mossi (1995), who see it as "a representation of a representation, or in other words the product of a construction, not in terms of a pure creation of unconscious fantasies that are indifferent to the experience of real relationships, nor of a mere distortion of them, but as an expression of more fluid mechanism of cycles of projection and introjection in which representations of internal relationships of an imaginary nature are constantly projected onto the outside world, and perceptions of real figure in the outside world blend with internal images" (ibid., pp. 12-13).
+The Family drawing, devised by Corman in 1967 for children and adolescents, aims to investigate the relationships that the individuals have established with other members of the family group, as well as the problems they have with the group as a whole and/or certain individuals.
+This study follows the interpretation of the FD as provided by Tambelli, Zavattini and Mossi (1995), who define it as "a representation of a representation, or in other words the product of a construction, not in terms of a pure creation of unconscious fantasies that are indifferent to the experience of real relationships, nor of a mere distortion of them, but as an expression of more fluid mechanism of cycles of projection and introjection in which representations of internal relationships of an imaginary nature are constantly projected onto the outside world, and perceptions of real figure in the outside world blend with internal images" (Tambelli, Zavattini & Mossi, 1995, p.
+12-13).

-The FD and CD were produced by the entire class during morning school hours, on different occasions and in alternating order, without setting time limits.
+The FD and CD were created by the entire class during morning school hours, on different occasions and in alternating order, without time constraints.
 For each drawing, each child was given a standard A4 sheet of paper, pencil, eraser and crayons.
-For the FD, the children were told "Draw a family", rather than "Draw a family, a family you've invented" as in the traditional Corman method, since the intention was to maintain the same function of facilitating the projection of imaginary aspects, but without suggesting "prosaically" inventive aspects (Tambelli, Zavattini & Mossi, 1995).
+For the FD, the children were told to "Draw a family", rather than to "Draw a family, a family you've invented" as in the traditional Corman method, since the intention was to maintain the same function of facilitating the projection of imaginary aspects, but without suggesting explicitly inventive aspects (Tambelli, Zavattini & Mossi, 1995).

-After finishing the drawing, each child was interviewed individually to obtain information about his or her preferences and identification with the people figuring in the drawing (for each person represented, the child was asked to indicate name, gender, age, role in the family, what they do and where they are, and who is the most or least liked, happy and important person.
-In addition, the child was asked "Suppose you are part of this family: who would you like to be?".
-For each child, the attitude assumed when receiving instructions and while drawing was observed (refusal, excessive speed, anxiety, etc.).
-Finally, the teachers assisted in filling out an identification form indicating the composition of each child's family group in order to compare the drawn family with the actual family.
+After finishing their drawings, all children were interviewed individually to obtain information about their preferences and identification with the people represented in the drawing (for each person represented, they were asked to indicate name, gender, age, role in the family, what they do and where they are, and who is the most or least liked, happy or important.
+In addition, the children were asked: "Suppose you are part of this family: who would you like to be?"
+For each child, we observed the attitude assumed when receiving instructions and while drawing (e.g., refusal, excessive speed, anxiety, etc.).
+Finally, the teachers assisted in filling out an identification form indicating the composition of each child's family group in order to compare the drawn family with his or her actual family.

-Given that the data collected through the drawing can never represent everything that the child could or would consciously or unconsciously like to communicate, but only those things that were focused on through the selected parameters, a set of indexes was used to identify the subject's principal positive or negative tendencies.
-Specifically, the investigators proceeded to compare the real family with the family in the drawing (analyzing omissions and additions), to determine the role of identifications and, in accordance with Corman's concept of "valorization/devalorization" (1967), to rank the significance assigned to the various depicted characters on three nominal scales (priority, size and importance).
+Given that the data collected through the drawing can never represent everything that the child could or would like to communicate consciously or unconsciously, but only those things that were focused on through the selected parameters, a set of indexes was used to identify the subject's principal positive or negative tendencies.
+Specifically, the investigators proceeded to compare the real family with the family in the drawing (analyzing omissions and additions), to determine the role identifications accordance Corman's of and. in with concept of "valorization/devalorization" (1967), to rank the significance assigned to the characters depicted on three nominal scales (i.e., priority, size and importance).